Book Club (film): Cast

-E. L. James and her husband Niall Leonard make a cameo appearance as Carol and Bruce's neighbors.
+E. L. James (author of the entire Fifty Shades book series) and her husband Niall Leonard make a cameo appearance as Carol and Bruce's neighbors.

 Production

 In May 2017, it was announced Diane Keaton, Jane Fonda and Candice Bergen had joined the cast of the film, with Bill Holderman directing, from a screenplay by himself and Erin Simms.
 Holderman and Simms also produced the film, along with Andrew Duncan and Alex Saks, the latter two under their June Pictures banner.
 In July 2017, Mary Steenburgen joined the cast, and in August 2017, Andy García, Don Johnson, Craig T. Nelson, Richard Dreyfuss, Ed Begley Jr., Wallace Shawn, Alicia Silverstone, Tommy Dewey and Katie Aselton joined as well.

 Principal photography began in August 2017 around Santa Clarita, California.

 Release

-In November 2017, Paramount Pictures acquired U.S, UK and France distribution rights to the film.
+In November 2017, Paramount Pictures acquired U.S., UK and France distribution rights to the film.
 It was released on May 18, 2018.

-Home media

 Book Club was released on Digital HD, Blu-ray and DVD in August 2018.